ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.rssfeed/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- ignore widgets in vis-2

+### 2.9.7 (2024-06-22)

+- formating code
+- remove common.main from io-package.json

+### 2.9.6 (2024-06-06)

+- fix branch name in link

+### 2.9.4 (2024-06-05)

+- test release after rename branch from master to main

+### 2.9.3 (2024-06-05)

+- switch branchname from master to main
+- add node 22 to tests

 ### 2.9.2 (2024-06-04)

-* add some translations
+- add some translations
-* fix warning from adapter checker
+- fix warning from adapter checker

 ### 2.9.1 (2024-06-03)

-* update iobroker files and settings
+- update iobroker files and settings

 ### 2.8.2 (2024-04-21)

-* (bluefox) Fixed loading of words.js in vis
+- (bluefox) Fixed loading of words.js in vis

 ### 2.8.1 (2023-03-15)

-* (bluefox) Corrected vis widget
+- (bluefox) Corrected vis widget
-* admin changed to jsonConfig, dev-environment now devcontainer
+- admin changed to jsonConfig, dev-environment now devcontainer

 ### 2.7.0 (2022-12-11)

 ### 2.6.1 (2022-07-30)

-* added more information to sentry
+- added more information to sentry

 ### 2.6.0 (2022-07-26)

-* added sentry
+- added sentry

 ### 2.4.0 (2022-07-25)

-* added name option to marquee widget
+- added name option to marquee widget

 ### 2.0.0

-* Rework of the admin dialog
+- Rework of the admin dialog
-* Fix some errors and glitches
+- Fix some errors and glitches

 ### 1.0.0

-* Released in stable
+- Released in stable

 ### 0.9.0

-* fixed/extended json template
+- fixed/extended json template

 ### 0.8.0

-* adapted configuration pages to react.
+- adapted configuration pages to react.
-* Prepared for stable release
+- Prepared for stable release

 ### 0.0.30

-* added some template examples to the widget documentation
+- added some template examples to the widget documentation

 ### 0.0.29

-* improved error messages
+- improved error messages
-* removed deprecated widget / change widget beta flag
+- removed deprecated widget / change widget beta flag
-* changed createObject/setState logic due iobroker-controller >3.0
+- changed createObject/setState logic due iobroker-controller >3.0

 ### 0.0.28

-* removed customtab
+- removed customtab

 ### 0.0.27

-* adapter configuration is now editable
+- adapter configuration is now editable

 ### 0.0.26

-* corrected changelog size
+- corrected changelog size

 ### 0.0.25

-* the error messages for the template are improved
+- the error messages for the template are improved

 ### 0.0.24

-* errors in the request of feeds are now real errors in the iobroker log
+- errors in the request of feeds are now real errors in the iobroker log
-* loading of rules for ejs in the editor is improved
+- loading of rules for ejs in the editor is improved
-* marquee3 widget: options to show time and date
+- marquee3 widget: options to show time and date

 ### 0.0.23

-* republish to npm
+- republish to npm

 ### 0.0.22

-* improvements in the configuration dialog
+- improvements in the configuration dialog
-* remove unused admintab
+- remove unused admintab
-* new RSS Feed multi widget. in this widget you can add your one or more datapoints, that are available in the template.
+- new RSS Feed multi widget. in this widget you can add your one or more datapoints, that are available in the template.
-* New marquee widget 3 replaces the existing marquee widget 2.The marquee widget 3 is now a multi widget and can handle more than one feed.
+- New marquee widget 3 replaces the existing marquee widget 2.The marquee widget 3 is now a multi widget and can handle more than one feed.
 The Headlines are now aggregated.
-* the existing widget JSON template is improved. in this widget you can add your one or more datapoints, that are available in the template.
+- the existing widget JSON template is improved. in this widget you can add your one or more datapoints, that are available in the template.
-* Remove several deprecated widgets (RSS Feed widget 1, Article Helper 1, Marquee 1, JSON template 1)
+- Remove several deprecated widgets (RSS Feed widget 1, Article Helper 1, Marquee 1, JSON template 1)

 ### 0.0.21

-* add link option to marquee widget
+- add link option to marquee widget
-* widget help added
+- widget help added
-* marquee widget: the divider characters (default: +++) are configurable
+- marquee widget: the divider characters (default: +++) are configurable

 ### 0.0.20

-* add ejs syntax to template editor
+- add ejs syntax to template editor

 ### 0.0.19

-* try to fix marquee widget.
+- try to fix marquee widget.

 ### 0.0.18

-* try to fix the wrong NoSave dialog
+- try to fix the wrong NoSave dialog

 ### 0.0.17

-* rework setting objects and states
+- rework setting objects and states

 ### 0.0.16

-* improve logic adding rssfeed in configuration dialog
+- improve logic adding rssfeed in configuration dialog
-* fix wrong icon for marquee widget
+- fix wrong icon for marquee widget
-* define default template for rssfeed widget
+- define default template for rssfeed widget
-* deprecate existing and replace with new version of widgets to improve naming of the attributes in case of translation
+- deprecate existing and replace with new version of widgets to improve naming of the attributes in case of translation
-* widget rss marquee: replace duration attribute with speed attribute and improved the calculation algorithm. now same number is same speed regardless of the length of the titles
+- widget rss marquee: replace duration attribute with speed attribute and improved the calculation algorithm. now same number is same speed regardless of the length of the titles

 ### 0.0.15

-* fix bug saving last request in adapter configuration / improve debug messages
+- fix bug saving last request in adapter configuration / improve debug messages

 ### 0.0.14

-* update package.json and install new tools for stream encoding/decoding detection
+- update package.json and install new tools for stream encoding/decoding detection
-* implement encoding detection and stream encoding
+- implement encoding detection and stream encoding
-* change the ejs lib with a real browserified lib
+- change the ejs lib with a real browserified lib

 ### 0.0.13

-* new widget as a guest, because it is not directly related to the rssfeed functionality, but reuse the same code base. maybe later i transfer it to an own adapter. the new widget can take a json datapoint and you can visualize the data with the ejs template system.
+- new widget as a guest, because it is not directly related to the rssfeed functionality, but reuse the same code base. maybe later i transfer it to an own adapter. the new widget can take a json datapoint and you can visualize the data with the ejs template system.

 ### 0.0.12

-* now you can download the adapter configuration in the admin dialog. upload is not possible due to security restrictions in modern browsers.
+- now you can download the adapter configuration in the admin dialog. upload is not possible due to security restrictions in modern browsers.

 ### 0.0.11

-* improve admin layout
+- improve admin layout
-* implement a forceRefresh button
+- implement a forceRefresh button

 ### 0.0.10

-* fix bug a bug in marquee widget. not all styles should applied to the span tag.
+- fix bug a bug in marquee widget. not all styles should applied to the span tag.

 ### 0.0.9

-* apply widget styles also to the inner span element, because they had not any effect on the marquee.
+- apply widget styles also to the inner span element, because they had not any effect on the marquee.
-* renew the package-lock.json
+- renew the package-lock.json
-* add categories to save feeds in subfolders
+- add categories to save feeds in subfolders
-* improve mechanism to write only updated feeds to datapoint. the feed has new data if comparision of articles in title and description is different.
+- improve mechanism to write only updated feeds to datapoint. the feed has new data if comparision of articles in title and description is different.

 ### 0.0.8

-* improve lasrequest logic of the adapter
+- improve lasrequest logic of the adapter
-* fix problem with datapoint naming
+- fix problem with datapoint naming

 ### 0.0.7

-* test with encapsulation of ejs.js, because of error in some browsers
+- test with encapsulation of ejs.js, because of error in some browsers

 ### 0.0.6

-* add attribute duration for widget marquee to control animation duration
+- add attribute duration for widget marquee to control animation duration

 ### 0.0.5

-* new widget marquee for article titles
+- new widget marquee for article titles
-* add filter function for articles. the filter searches in title,description and categories, several filter criteria can be seperated by semicolon
+- add filter function for articles. the filter searches in title,description and categories, several filter criteria can be seperated by semicolon

 ### 0.0.4

-* some adjustments in readme, io-package
+- some adjustments in readme, io-package

 ### 0.0.3

-* add addveyor build
+- add addveyor build

 ### 0.0.2

-* added widgets meta helper and article helper
+- added widgets meta helper and article helper

 ### 0.0.1

-* initial release
+- initial release

 ## License